 10. United Kingdom: Notting Hill (1999)

 If you’re looking to find a job in London, you wouldn’t necessarily think of becoming a bookstore owner.
 But in this must-see romantic comedy, a famous American actress finds love and happiness in London with just that guy.
 We see their romance develop from a simple family birthday party date to romantic walks in the park.
-Set in the affluent suburb of Notting Hill, it also exposes expats to the cost of living in London.
+Set in the affluent suburb of Notting Hill, it also exposes expats to the cost of living in the UK.
 It shows some amusing cultural nuances between the US and the UK, making it one of the movies expats need to watch.